 Most seniors want to remain in their own home for as long as possible, and this issue is called 'aging in place'.
 This page includes local community resources, products, and articles of interest designed to assist in this process.
 These articles include such issues as financial planning, housing adaptations and home renovations, caregiving, and community support.
-For those considering a move to retirement residence or assisted living facility, we invite you to read our own comprehensive Senior Living publication "To Move or Not to Move."
+For those considering a move to retirement residence or assisted living facility, we invite you to read our own comprehensive INSPIRED Senior Living publication "To Move or Not to Move."

 Products & Services

 AIDS TO DAILY LIVING / MEDICAL SUPPLIES